kubemq-io/kubemq-targets/targets/aws/rds/postgres/README.md

 The following are required to run the postgres-aws target connector:

 - kubemq cluster
-- aws rds with IAM user mysql server
+- aws rds with IAM user postgres server
 - db user with IAM Authentication privileges
 - kubemq-targets deployment